wiloon/blog/content/post/archive-2/2018-07-25-huawei-p8-root.md

 6.)
 Swype to confirm flash - after use: Reboot

 7.)
-If TWRP ask you for Root - "Your device does not appear to be rooted - Install SuperSU now?&#8221; - NO - use: DO NOT INSTALL Button!
+If TWRP ask you for Root - "Your device does not appear to be rooted - Install SuperSU now?" - NO - use: DO NOT INSTALL Button!

 Older Versions of TWRP ask you this - the newest TWRP 3.0.2 dont.